Lighting and Rendering

 • cycle through step 7 and 8 several times iteratively crafting the shot making sure to stay within the required composition and shot notes/brief.

-Case study: Lighting Reference Warehouse space photograph
+Lighting Reference: Warehouse space photograph

-Lighting Reference – Case Study TV Room (Night) 3D Render
+Lighting Reference Case Study: TV Room (Night) 3D Render

-Now let’s look at a completed shot and look at the different lights and their placement in crafting the lighting scheme.
+Now, look at a completed shot and look at the different lights and their placement in crafting the lighting scheme.

 [ADD IMAGE'S ALT TEXT]